xyjprc/hon/README.md

 Variable orders of "rules" extracted from the sequential data.
 See rules-simulated-mesh-v100000-t100-mo4-kl.csv for example.

 Every line of record represents a "rule", which is the (normalized) probability of going to [TargetPort] from [PreviousPorts], in the format of ...
 [PrevPrevPort] [PrevPort] [CurrPort] => [TargetPort] [Probability].

+> For example, the line 19 29 39 => 49 0.24421781
+means
+If a ship which is currently at port 39, coming from port 29, and one more previous step is 19, the ship's probability of going to port 49 is 0.24421781

 > If you want to output the number of observations instead of the normalized probability, in function (add-to-rules), change the dictionary of *distributions* to the length of the source nodes's value in *observations*, and remove (clrhash *observations*) in (build-distributions)

 #### Parameters and preprocessing filters